Here at St. Stephen’s we get a lot of questions from visitors, both Anglicans, and non-Anglicans. Here are some FAQs and some responses.

 In 2009 St. Stephen’s was forced to abandon our former property due to foundation damage that was far too expensive for us to repair.
 Since then we have been co-located with the Parish of St. Faith’s in the building originally meant for them.
 They are also a Parish of the Anglican Church of Canada.

-The fact we share a building with another Parish requires us to cooperative with our fellow Anglicans in St. Faith’s, which is a separate Parish with a separate identity operating as a local Parish within the community of Alberta Avenue.
+The fact we share a building with another Parish requires us to cooperate with our fellow Anglicans in St. Faith’s, which is a separate Parish with a separate identity operating as a local Parish within the community of Alberta Avenue.